Clarinet Quintet (Mozart): Fourth movement

 The finale is in variation form, unexpectedly substituting for the more conventional rondo.
 There are five variations.
-The theme is in two repeated halves, with the clarinet joining in but only for a few of its bars.
+The theme is in two repeated halves, with the clarinet joining in, but only for a few of its bars.
 As often with Mozart, phrase structure is generally the same throughout the variations even if other qualities change – the theme consists of four four-bar phrases (Mozart is often more irregular in his phrasing than this), the first going harmonically from A to E, the second back from E to A, etc. and likewise with the variations.

 The first of its variations gives the clarinet a new theme, in counterpoint with the theme of the variations divided amongst the quartet.
 The second alternates phrases for quartet only with phrases for full quintet, the latter answering the former.
-The third, in A minor, also begins without clarinet, with a viola melody – also with signature acciaccatura – but the clarinet joins in to finish.
+The third, in A minor, also begins without clarinet.
+It features a viola melody – also with signature acciaccatura – sometimes described as sobbing.
+The clarinet joins in to finish.
 The major mode returns for the fourth variation, as does the main theme to the accompaniment of semiquaver virtuosity – given to the clarinet only in the first repeated half, first violin and clarinet in the second.
 There are four bars of dramatic interruption leading to a pause; the next variation is a lyrical Adagio.
-A transition brings us to an Allegro coda, containing much of a variation itself.
+A transition leads to an Allegro coda, containing much of a variation itself.